FilippoMB/Time-series-classification-and-clustering-with-Reservoir-Computing/README.md

 # 📦 Datasets

-There are several datasets available to perform time series classification/clustering and forecasting.
+This library provides several datasets to perform time series classification/clustering and forecasting.

 **Classification and clustering**